 The first step to reducing black mold in your home is prevention.
 If you prevent your bathroom from becoming a breeding ground for the fungi, it won't have anywhere to grow.

 The secret to preventing black mold is keeping your bathroom environment as dry as possible.
 Every time you take a shower or a bath, little droplets of water spray everywhere in your bathroom and make the walls, ceiling and floor slightly humid.

 And the first line of defense against a humid environment is a proper bathroom fan.
 Ensure that your bathroom fan can handle the volume of your space by checking its CFM (cubic feet per minute) capacity.
 It should cover at least 1 CFM per cubic foot in your bathroom.

-If budget is a concern, this Air King 90 CFM fan is a good choice.
+If budget is a concern, the Air King 90 CFM fan is a good choice.
 For under $40, you get quite a bit of air moving power, and it's easy to install.

 Then, you'll have to remove as much moisture as possible from the bath or shower walls.
 This is usually done with a squeegee.

 This doesn't seem like a good idea for lazy people, but doing a quick squeegee wipe of your shower walls will save you lots of cleaning work down the road.

 OXO Good Grips products have an excellent reputation of quality, and with a design that keeps those with arthritis in mind.
 You can use the plastic squeegee version or the luxurious stainless steel.